bprest/bprest.github.io/research.md

 ## Work in Progress

-1. [“The GDP-Temperature Relationship: Implications for Climate Change Damages”](https://www.rff.org/publications/working-papers/the-gdp-temperature-relationship-implications-for-climate-change-damages/), with Richard Newell & Steven Sexton (revisions requested)
+1. [“The GDP-Temperature Relationship: Implications for Climate Change Damages”](https://www.rff.org/publications/working-papers/the-gdp-temperature-relationship-implications-for-climate-change-damages/), with Richard Newell & Steven Sexton (Conditionally accepted at the _Journal of Environmental Economics and Management_)

-1. “A Discounting Rule for the Social Cost of Carbon”, with Richard Newell and Billy Pizer, (under review)
+1. “A Discounting Rule for the Social Cost of Carbon”, with Richard Newell and Billy Pizer, (revisions requested)

 1. [“Supply side reforms to oil and gas production on federal lands: Modeling the implications for climate emissions, revenues, and production shifts”](https://www.rff.org/publications/working-papers/supply-side-reforms-oil-and-gas-production-federal-lands/), (under review)

-1. [“Informing SPR Policy Through Oil Futures and Inventory Dynamics”](http://www.nber.org/papers/w23974), with Richard Newell (in progress).
-[Working version](http://bit.ly/Newell_Prest_SPR_Draft).

 ## Other Reports and Articles